cloudquery/cloudquery/plugins/source/aws/docs/event-based-sync.md

 :::callout{type="info"}
-This feature is currently in a closed preview.
-Sign up for access using this [form](https://cloudquery.typeform.com/to/Dvdn6P2u)
+This feature is available only in the premium version of the plugin.
 :::

 # Event-Based Sync